Departments use Departmental Requisitions to request that Purchasing Services initiate purchases of goods and services.

 21 Vendor Names, Addresses

 Indicate the name, address, telephone number, and fax number of the company to which the order is to be sent.
 If the order is to be bid, list several potential sources if possible.
 If a single source is recommended, provide justification.
 See 70.01.

 Certain types of purchases require additional approval before they may be ordered.
 Reasons for this approval include safety of personnel, matching major pieces of equipment, or state of Washington requirements.

 The department may route Departmental Requisitions through indicated approval channels (see below) before sending them to Purchasing Services.
 This may expedite order processing.

-Equipment Requiring Support Utilities or Auxiliary Equipment (E.g., Autoclaves, Sterilizers) Facilities Operations--Director, Maintenance and Utilities Services; mail code 1150 Personal Services Contracts Dean, director, or principal administrative officer.
+Facilities Services, Operations--Director, Maintenance and Utilities Services; mail code 1150 Personal Services Contracts Dean, director, or principal administrative officer.
 See also 70.50.
 Printing and Copying Services See 80.05.
 Radioactive Materials Nuclear Radiation Center--Radiation Safety Supervisor; mail code 1302.
-See SPPM 9.25.
-Research Databases Library Administrative Office--Assistant Library Director, Administration Carpeting, Floor Coverings, Furniture, Window Coverings
+See SPPM 9.50.
+Research Databases Library Administrative Office--Assistant Library Director, Administration Carpeting, Floor Coverings, Window Coverings,

-(NOTE: Housing and Dining Services submits requests for such commodities with Department Requisitions to Purchasing Services.
-Housing and Dining Services purchases do not require approval by Facilities Operations.)
+Purchased through Facilities Services, Operations (without Departmental Requisition).
+See below.
+(NOTE: Housing and Dining Services submits requests for such commodities with Departmental Requisitions to Purchasing Services.
+Housing and Dining Services purchases do not require approval by Facilities Services, Operations.)